Sensitivity & Passion

 Why can’t I just give to the organizations that are helping directly?

 It’s great to give to individual organizations.
 Giving through the Jewish Federation makes the entire community stronger.
-The only reason the Jewish Federation was there to lead the response on October 27 was because your support kept the Federation open on October 26 and for more than 100 years before that.
+For example, the only reason the Jewish Federation was there to lead the response on October 27 was because your support kept the Federation open on October 26 and for more than 100 years before that.
 Past support for the Jewish Federation was the primary reason that we could mount a seamless community reaction to the attack.
 Without an organization like the Jewish Federation taking care of collective impact, our community would not have responded as effectively.

 I just don’t know if it’s the right time to give.

 There is no better time to give.
-This is our moment to stand up and be counted—the time to show the people who hate that we will not live in fear.
+This remains our moment to stand up and be counted—the time to show the people who hate that we will not live in fear.
 Rather, we will rise up as one, hand in hand, to help the most vulnerable people in our community in their time of greatest need.
 The Jewish community needs you now more than ever.